termesalmani/german-student-compass/README.md

 - calm
 - practical
-- human-centered
+- human centered
-- low-pressure
+- low pressure
 - supportive
-- privacy-aware
+- privacy aware

 The goal is not to create another stressful productivity app, but a softer system for keeping student life manageable.